allejok96/jw-scripts/README.md

 # JW bash scripts

-### These scripts creates playlists from the videos on JW Broadcasting and the bible sound recordings on jw.org.
+### Get acess to JW Broadcasting and the bible sound recordings at jw.org in Kodi, Plex, or your media center of choice.

 ## jwb-index
 This script creates playlists so you can stream from [JW Broadcasting](http://tv.jw.org/) on Kodi, or downloads the videos so you can add them to your Plex library.
 This should work for most of the languages, but I've only tested English and Swedish.